ems-project/elasticms-dev-docker/README.md

  It's also important to interact with those projects via the Symfony console, not only via urls.
 To do so, the elasticms docker's image creates one shell scripts per Dotenv files within the elasticms's docker process in the ``/opt/bin`` folder.
 Those scripts have being named from the basename of the corresponding Dotenv file: ``demo.env`` => ```/opt/bin/demo```.
  Then, you can call the Symfony console ```/opt/bin/demo``` from a bash inside the docker process ```docker-compose exec ems_pgsql bash```.
 Or directly from your host: ```docker-compose exec ems_pgsql /opt/bin/demo```.
 Finally, as the folder ``/opt/bin`` is in the path, ``docker-compose exec ems_pgsql demo`` usually works.

+###Hidden commands
+There are 2 hide commands (not listed by Symfony) in the elasticms images:
+- ``docker-compose exec ems_pgsql demo sql`` which command directly opens the Postgres or MariaDB client
+- ``docker-compose exec ems_pgsql demo dump`` which command displays in the standard output an SQL dump

 ##Create a user
 Execute this command ``docker-compose exec ems_pgsql demo fos:user:create --super-admin`` and answer to the questions.
 You are now able to login [elasticms](http://demo-admin.localhost).